 The battles between the brands are happening for over a decade or more and all these are held publicly.
 The brands have taken numerous precautions and built their marketing strategies absolutely flexible and strong.

 The battles between the brands are always interesting to encounter.
 And that's why in this article, we have presented you with the most interesting and intriguing advertising wars between the brands of the decade.
 Let's get started!

 Pepsi Vs Coca-Cola

 What else do we need to satisfy our thirst when we have coke in hand!
-But here comes a twist, what to choose between the two biggest coke brands in the market?
+But here comes a twist, what to choose between the two biggest cold drink brands in the market?
 Is it Coca-Cola or should we choose Pepsi?
 Well, we all are familiar with this confusing situation.
 But it's not just us, Coca-Cola and Pepsi are the biggest competitors of each other in the market.

-In fact, it's quite intriguing, both the brands established in the late 1800s.
+In fact, it's quite intriguing, both the brands were established in the late 1800s.
 Coca-Cola was started in 1886 meanwhile, Pepsi was developed in 1893.